Select Page

 No one in Utah will dispute the statements I have made.
 To the people of that young Commonwealth, destined by its manifold resources and the intelligence of its men and women to become the Empire State of the Rocky Mountains, I refer you.
 I give you this reference in the fullest confidence that, with scarcely a dissenting voice, they will say to you that woman suffrage is no longer an experiment, but is a practical reality, tending to the well-being of the State.

-Source: House of Representatives, Before the Committee on the Judiciary, February 15, 1898, Hearing on House Joint Resolution 68.
+Source: Hearing Before the Committee on the Judiciary, US House of Representatives, February 15, 1898, on House Joint Resolution 68 (Washington DC: US Government Printing Office, 1898).